cornell-ece6745/ece6745-docs/docs/ece6745-tut07-asic-back-end.md

 ### 2.4.
 Placement

 The next substep is cell placement.
-We can do the initial placement and routing of the standard cells using the `place_design` command:
+We can do the placement and initial routing of the standard cells using the `place_opt_design` command:

 ```
-innovus> place_design
+innovus> place_opt_design
 ```

 The following screen capture illustrates what you should see: the gates